lisa84ibouge/LIRIbot/README.md

 # LIRIbot
 Music LIRI Bot

-The Music LIRI Bot is a JavaScript application that runs different commands using mutiple APIs.
-The APIs utilized for this applicaiton are Spotify, OMDB and BandsinTown.
+The Music LIRI Bot is a JavaScript node application that runs different commands using mutiple APIs.
+The APIs utilized for this application are Spotify, OMDB and BandsinTown.

+This project was developed to practice and demonstrate the use of mutliple AJAX calls on a node server for the University of Washington Coding Bootcamp in 2019.
+The program can be run by loading the liri.js file and doing each command one at a time as described below.
+The proper use of syntax and quotations are required for the commands to run successfully.
+Lastly, the following NPM packages will need to be installed in the directory:

+NPM Packages to Install:

+- Request module package
+- FS module package
+- Spotify module package
+- Node JS module

+Instructions and Description of CLI Application

 The "concert-this" command allows you to search for different concerts by typing in the following full command => node liri.js "concert-this" [your concert artist here]